genesiscommunitysuccess/docs/docs/00_low-code/02_gpl-seed/01_gpl-seed.md

 ---
-title: 'DSL Quick Start'
+title: 'gpl-seed README'
-sidebar_label: 'DSL Quick Start'
+sidebar_label: 'gpl-seed README'
-id: dsl-quick-start
+id: gpl-seed-readme
 ---

 This short guide will enable you to build a very simple application using Genesis platform DSL (domain specific language).